vthuong1084/DNT_22IT.B102/README.md

-# i_am_rich
+# xylophone

 A new Flutter project.

-Lab 1: I Am Rich - How to Create Flutter Apps From Scratch Apps From
+Lab 5: Xylophone - Using Flutter and Dart Packages to Speed Up Development